The term comes from the Greek word for “sea urchin,” related to its appearance.

-Echinocyte spicules are thought to form when the outer portion of the lipid bilayer of red blood cell cells expands outward in contrast to the inner portion of the lipid bilayer.
+Echinocyte spicules are thought to form when the outer portion of the lipid bilayer of red blood cell cells expands outward in contrast to the inner part of the lipid bilayer.

-Echinocytic transformation occurs in the presence of fatty acids, lysophospholipids, and ampiphatic drugs that are preferentially distributed in the outer half of the lipid bilayer.
+Echinocytic transformation occurs in the presence of fatty acids, lysophospholipids, and amphipathic drugs that are preferentially distributed in the outer half of the lipid bilayer.

-Although the mechanisms are unknown, ATP is required to maintain the normal shape and deformability of red blood cells.
+Although the mechanisms are unknown, ATP is required to maintain the standard shape and deformability of red blood cells.

-Because ATP concentrations must be depleted over several hours to demonstrate changes in shape and deformability in vitro, the concentration does not directly control these properties, rather, the processes that occur after ATP depletion alter the shapes of cells. .
+Because ATP concentrations must be depleted over several hours to demonstrate changes in shape and deformability in vitro, the concentration does not directly control these properties.
+Instead, the processes that occur after ATP depletion alter the conditions of cells.

 ATP is required for a series of reactions involving the RBC membrane.
-It is used as a phosphoryl donor in a wide variety of phosphorylation reactions involving membrane proteins and for the phosphorylation of membrane phosphoinositides.
+It is used as a phosphoryl donor in many phosphorylation reactions involving membrane proteins and for the phosphorylation of membrane phosphoinositides.

 Provides the energy needed to pump Ca + 2 out of cells.
 The increase in Ca +2 activates neutral proteases (calpains), which can degrade skeletal membrane proteins, and phospholipase C, which clears phosphoinositides.

-ATP is necessary for the transport of aminophospholipids to the inner half of the lipid bilayer, presumably helping to maintain membrane phospholipid asymmetry.
+ATP is necessary to transport aminophospholipid to the inner half of the lipid bilayer, presumably helping to maintain membrane phospholipid asymmetry.

-The relative importance of each of these ATP-dependent reactions for the maintenance of the shape and deformability of red blood cells has not yet been determined.
+The relative importance of each of these ATP-dependent reactions for maintaining the shape and deformability of red blood cells has not yet been determined.

 Mature echinocytes have 10 to 30 surface projections.
 These tend to be short, blunt, and relatively evenly distributed around the cell, and there is one distinguishing feature: the cells are centrally pale.

-Appearances develop over time, so there is a spectrum of shapes: cells initially resemble normal erythrocytes with subtle projections, these projections become increasingly clear in the mature erythrocyte.
+Appearances develop over time, so there is a spectrum of shapes: cells initially resemble normal erythrocytes with subtle projections, becoming increasingly evident in the mature erythrocyte.

-Depending on the cause, a late stage may arise in which the cell body becomes dense and the projections become more pointed.
+Depending on the cause, a late-stage may arise where the cell body becomes dense, and the projections become more pointed.

 Meaning of the appearance of echinocytes in the blood

-Echinocytes are the result of an alteration that can be caused by the environment in which the cell is located (red blood cells).
+Echinocytes result from an alteration that can be caused by the environment in which the cell is located (red blood cells).

-We must take into account the pH of the medium, including the glass slides on which the blood smears are prepared, also the metabolic state of the blood cell, and the use of chemicals in the preparation.
+We must consider the pH of the medium, including the glass slides on which the blood smears are prepared, the metabolic state of the blood cell, and the use of chemicals in the preparation.

-It should always be remembered that echinocytes can be the product of blood storage or poor preparation of the blood smear (artificial echinocytosis), so the condition of other cells in the sample should be observed and it is determined if the echinocytosis is caused by any pre-existing disease.
+It should always be remembered that echinocytes can be the product of blood storage or poor preparation of the blood smear (artificial pinocytosis), so the condition of other cells in the sample should be observed.
+It is determined if the echinocytosis is caused by any pre-existing disease.

 Where it is genuine, there will usually be significant systemic disease present.
-This will most often be the result of diseases such as uremia, gastrointestinal bleeding, and stomach carcinoma.
+This will most often result from diseases such as uremia, gastrointestinal bleeding, and stomach carcinoma.